Tyrrrz/Ressy/Readme.md

 );
 ```

-> 💡 When using this overload of `SetVersionInfo(...)`, properties that were not provided are taken from the existing version info resource.
-If there is no version info resource in the PE file, this method will resort to default values instead.
+> 💡 When using the `SetAttribute(...)` method on `VersionInfoBuilder`, you can optionally specify the language and code page of the table that you want to add the attribute to.
+If you choose to omit these parameters, Ressy will set the attribute in all attribute tables.
+In case there are no existing attribute tables, this method creates a new one bound to the neutral language and Unicode code page.